tallforasmurf/CHIP8IDE/readme.md

 The module memory.py displays the emulated machine state and gives the user control of the execution of the emulator.
+It uses a separate Qt thread to implement the free-running RUN state, so the emulator can run at speed while the user still interacts with Qt widgets.

 The module display.py manages the emulated screen and keypad and sound.
 It exports functions to the emulator for drawing, key status, and sound.

 The module source.py manages the assembly source editor.
-It also contains a disassembler that is used to load CHIP-8 binaries into source form.
-It implements the File>Load and File>Save operations.
-It calls on the emulator to update the list of breakpoint addresses.

-The memory, display and source modules make extensive use of PyQt classes and create PyQt windows and other objects.
-However, these modules do not offer their APIs through the class mechanism.
-For many programmers it would be almost a reflex to have each module define a class with methods to represent its capabilities.
-But this is quite unnecessary (and such "singleton factories" are accounted as bad O-O design).
+It implements the New, Open, Save and Save-As operations.
+It interacts with the emulator to manage the list of breakpoint addresses and to be notified when emulation stops, to center the PC statement.

+The source.py code calls on assembler1.py to perform syntax checking of the statements as they are entered.
+This code tokenizes each statement, detects errors, and stores value expressions in the form of Python code objects.

+When the CHECK or LOAD button is clicked, source.py calls on assembler2.py to perform the actual assembly.
+It uses the tokens and expression code left by assembler1.py to complete the assembly, in the process detecting various errors.

+The common API shared by source.py, assembler1.py and assembler2.py is the Statement class, defined in statement.py.
+A Statement object represents the tokenized statement and its status.
+One Statement object is stored as the userData value of each editor QTextBlock.

+To implement loading a non-ASCII file, source.py calls disassembler.py.
+This module performs the disassembly and returns a single string which can be loaded as the plain text of the editor widget.
+The disassembler cannot really fail because any byte it does not recognize as an S/CHIP-8 instruction, it represents as a `DB #xx` statement.

 In Python, an imported module is a private namespace.
-Each module uses the
-\_\_all\_\_ global variable to define the public names it exports to other modules.
+Each module uses the `__all__` global variable to define the public names it exports to other modules.
 One module gets a service from another by importing it and calling an exported function.
 For example, the chip8 module gains access to the display with code such as,